Counterfactual inference in sequential experiments

-\paragraph{The bias-variance tradeoff in \cref{thm:anytime_bound}} The general error bound~\cref{eq:nn_bnd} comprises of four terms: (i) The first term of order $\threshold-2\sigma^2$ denotes the squared bias arising due to the threshold hyper-parameter $\threshold$ and it decays to $0$ as $\threshold$ decreases to the noise variance $2\sigma^2$. (ii) The second term scales as $\wtil{\order}(1/(\pmint\sqrt{\T}))$ and denotes the second source of bias arising due to imperfect estimation of distance $\estdist$ between two units using common treatment points that are lower bounded with high probability by $\pmint^2\T$.\footnote{The bound for this term is tight (up to log-factors) without further assumptions, as can be verified with a non-adaptive sampling policy that satisfies $\policy_{\t, \n}(a) \equiv \pmint[\T]$.} . (iii) The third term corresponds to the effective noise variance due to the averaging over ``good set'' of neighbors that can be lower bounded by $\pmint\ppau(\threshold') (\N\!-\!1)$ with high probability. (iv) The last term denotes the worst-case inflation in noise variance--- due to the sequentially adaptive policy, since the neighbors $\estnbr$ are correlated with $\sbraces{\noiseobs}$ due to depend on data from are estimated based on entire data, the noise at time $\t$ does not remain independent of the estimated set of neighbors.\footnote{Indeed, this term would be zero if the policy $\policy_{\t}$ was non-adaptive.}
+The general error bound~\cref{eq:nn_bnd} comprises of four terms: (i) The first term of order $\threshold-2\sigma_{a}^2$ denotes the squared bias arising due to the threshold hyper-parameter $\threshold$ and it decays to $0$ as $\threshold$ decreases to the noise variance $2\sigma_{a}^2$. (ii) The second term scales as $\wtil{\order}(1/(\pmint\sqrt{\T}))$ and denotes the second source of bias arising due to imperfect estimation of distance $\estdist$ between two units using common treatment points that are lower bounded with high probability by $\pmint^2\T$.\footnote{The bound for this term is tight (up to log-factors) without further assumptions, as can be verified with a non-adaptive sampling policy that satisfies $\policy_{\t, \n}(a) \equiv \pmint[\T]$.} . (iii) The third term corresponds to the effective noise variance due to the averaging over ``good set'' of neighbors that can be lower bounded by $\pmint\ppau(\threshold') (\N\!-\!1)$ with high probability. (iv) The last term denotes the worst-case inflation in noise variance---due to the sequentially adaptive policy, since the neighbors $\estnbr$ are estimated using entire data, the noise $\sbraces{\noiseobs}$ at time $\t$ does not remain independent of the estimated set of neighbors.\footnote{Indeed, this term would be zero if the policy $\policy_{\t}$ was non-adaptive.}

-Overall, the first and third term in \cref{eq:nn_bnd} characterize the natural bias-variance tradeoff for our estimator as a function of $\threshold$---as $\threshold$ gets large, the bias increases since the distance of neighboring units for unit $\n$ increases, but the variance decreases since the number of neighboring units increases.
-The fourth term introduces another tradeoff for our estimator; it would be small if the neighbor sampling probability function $\probparam_{\lunit[], a}(r)$ varies smoothly with $r$ around $r=\threshold'$; and is thereby small whenever $\threshold$ is large.
-Finally, the second term denotes a bias term that does not depend on $\threshold$, has a very mild logarithmic dependence on $\N$, and decreases polynomially with $\T$ for sampling policies that have a suitable decay rate in their exploration; this bias gets worse as the minimum exploration rate of the policy decays faster.
+Overall, the first term of order $\threshold-2\sigma_a^2$ in $\wtil{\mbb{B}}$~\cref{eq:nn_bnd} and the first term of order $1/(\pmint\ppau(\threshold') (\N\!-\!1))$ in $\wtil{\mbb V}$~\cref{eq:nn_bnd_v} characterize the natural bias-variance tradeoff for our estimator as a function of $\threshold$---as $\threshold$ gets large, the bias increases since the distance of neighboring units for unit $\n$ increases, but the variance decreases since the number of neighboring units increases.
+The second term appearing in the definition of $\wtil{\mbb{B}}$ does not depend on $\threshold$, has a very mild logarithmic dependence on $\N$, and decreases polynomially with $\T$ for sampling policies that have a suitable decay rate in their exploration; this bias gets worse as the minimum exploration rate of the policy decays faster.